frameworkwtf/framework.wtf/orm.md

 ### Configuration

-Create file `medoo.php` into your config dir with following contents:
+Create file `medoo.php` into your config dir with the following content:

 ```php
 <?php